 Using IDentify optimizes investigative workflows, allocates human hours to more important tasks, and significantly reduces costs for law enforcement agencies.
 There are other time-saving opportunities for LEAs to use AI while processing ESI, particularly in regard to redacting sensitive information.

-Audio & Video Redaction
+Artificial Intelligence for Audio & Video Redaction

 There is a demand for both public justice and public safety agencies to provide audio, video, and image-based evidence with redacted sensitive information.
 Redaction ensures the safety of witnesses, complies with freedom of information laws, and meets requirements for public records requests.
 The process of manually redacting this information is both time-consuming and expensive for agencies—so how can applications of AI in law enforcement help?